 The more RAM your system has, the more programs it can handle simultaneously.
 RAM isn’t the only determining factor, and you can technically open dozens of programs at once even with a very small amount of RAM, but doing so will slow your system down.
 Think of the desk again.
-If you have far too many papers on it, it becomes cluttered, and your work will slow as you try to find whatever paper you need at any particular moment.
+If your desk is too small, it becomes cluttered, and your work will slow as you try to find whatever paper you need at any particular moment.
 You’ll be forced to frequently dig into the drawers to store what won’t fit on top of the desk and retrieve papers you need.

-The biggest RAM-hogs on most home computers are the operating system itself and the web browser.
-There’s not much you can do to make Windows or MacOS use less memory, but more RAM in your computer means that you can open more browser tabs open in Chrome, Firefox, Internet Explorer, et cetera.
-In addition, some websites will use more RAM than others.
+The biggest RAM-hogs on most home computers are the operating system itself, and the web browser.
+There’s not much you can do to make Windows or MacOS use less memory, but more RAM in your computer means that you can open more browser tabs in Chrome, Firefox, Internet Explorer, etc. In addition, some websites use more RAM than others.
 A simple text news story is relatively light on memory, while something like Gmail or Netflix uses quite a bit.